katyamust/pandas_sample_script/README.md

 This code snippets load various type of csv files into pandas DataFrame and can print out statistical analysis for various columns of DataFrame

+Generally pansdas.Series is way slower than numpy series in a range of operaiton. so extract pandas_serie.values ( which is type numpy series) to fast processing of pandas columns